1. We respect your privacy

 (a) Indigenous Emerging Business Forum Aboriginal Corporation respects your right to privacy and is committed to safeguarding the privacy of our customers and website visitors.
 We adhere to the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
 This policy sets out how we collect and treat your personal information.

-(b) “Personal information” is information we hold which is identifiable as being about
+(b) “Personal information” is information we hold which is identifiable as being about you.

 2. Collection of personal information